tlietz/dotfiles/README.md

 1. `git clone --separate-git-dir=~/.dotfiles https://github.com/tlietz/dotfiles.git ~`
 2. `alias dotfiles='/usr/bin/git --git-dir=$HOME/.dotfiles --work-tree=$HOME'` if the standard `.config` file for the host terminal is not already setup in the dotfiles directory.

+The [original article](https://martijnvos.dev/using-a-bare-git-repository-to-store-linux-dotfiles/) where I found these instructions.

 ## About